 Will I get a better price if I wait till the last minute?

 Not in our experience.
-Usually, the best pricing for around-the-world and complex itineraries is available 4 – 6 months before your travel dates.
+Usually, the best pricing for around-the-world and complex itineraries is available at least 4 – 6 months before your travel dates.

 Can I accrue miles with my favorite FF program?